griffey999/test0219/README.md

-#MOIL SDK description
+MOIL SDK description
 ============================================================================================================================
-##MOIL SDK is collection of functions support c++ developments for fisheye image applications, tested both on ubuntu 18.04 and Raspberry Pi( Raspbian Buster ), gcc/g++ and OpenCV are required in the development.
+MOIL SDK is collection of functions support c++ developments for fisheye image applications, tested both on ubuntu 18.04 and Raspberry Pi( Raspbian Buster ), gcc/g++ and OpenCV are required in the development.
 Following examples are on ubuntu 18.04 .
 One of MOIL's core technology is to calibrate a fisheye lens no matter the fisheye lens is cheap(Not well-produced) or expensive(well-produced).
 After calibrating , MOIL will have a set of fisheye parameters and based on it to implement the fisheye image with the SDK functions.
 Below demo is with dedicated calibrated  fisheye lens , don't try to change the original image and parameters , it will lead to not perfect or uncertain output.
 -----------------------------------------------------------------------------------------------------------------------------
-##1.
-Development environment
+1. Development environment
 If you already have Opencv installed, the following steps can be skipped.
 Opencv version 3.2.0 is recommented, it's the default version on both Ubuntu 18.04 and Raspbian Buster. sudo apt update sudo apt upgrade